 The West End cast is led by Luke Brady as Moses, Liam Tamne as Ramses, Christine Allado as Tzipporah and Alexia Khadime as Miriam.

-Further casting features Joe Dixon as Seti, Debbie Kurup as Queen Tuya, Clive Rowe as Jethro, Adam Pearce as Hotep, Tanisha Spring as Nefertari, Silas Wyatt-Barke as Aaron and Mercedesz Csampai as Yocheved.
+Further casting features Joe Dixon as Seti, Debbie Kurup as Queen Tuya, Clive Rowe (to 16 October) as Jethro, Adam Pearce as Hotep, Nardia Ruth as Nefertari, Silas Wyatt-Barke as Aaron and Mercedesz Csampai as Yocheved.

 A teaser for the musical adaption reads: